-4.3.3 Rent and Associated Costs
+4.3.4 Rent and Associated Costs

 - ✓ Monthly rent.
-Rent may only be paid one month at a time, although rental arrears, pro-rated rent, and last month's rent may be included with the first month's payment. - ✓ Utilities which are included in rent. - ✓ Renter's insurance - ✓ Costs of parking spaces when connected to a unit.
+Rent may only be paid one month at a time, although rental arrears, pro-rated rent, and last month's rent may be included with the first month's payment. - ✓ Master-lease: security deposit and monthly rent is allowable when an organization master-leases a unit, and then sub-leases it to CBRA-eligible households.
+Tenants must have a sublease with the master lease holder. - ✓ Utilities which are included in rent. - ✓ Renter's insurance - ✓ Costs of parking spaces when connected to a unit.

-4.3.4 Other Housing Costs
+4.3.5 Other Housing Costs